≡ Menu

 Have you been told that your dog might have vestibular disease?
 If so, you might be looking around the internet for the best, most thorough information on vestibular disease.
 Well, this might not be the article that you’re looking for.
+Then again, as with all of our articles, we like to try and break down complicated subjects into easily understandable concepts so that you, as a pet owner, can better understand what is wrong with your animal and what and expect while treating them.

-It’s always nice to get an idea of how much your pet’s treatment is going to cost as well so that you can “mentally” prepare yourself for that as well.
+Plus, it’s always nice to know how much your pet’s treatment will cost so that you can “mentally” prepare yourself for that as well.
+So, without further ado, let’s dive right in!

 What is vestibular disease?